Sting Ray (torpedo)

 The Sting Ray is a British acoustic homing lightweight torpedo (LWT) manufactured by GEC-Marconi, who were later bought out by BAE Systems.
-It entered service in 1983.
+It entered service in 1982.

 Design and development

 In the 1950s the Royal Navy was equipped with British designed and built Mk 30 air-dropped torpedoes.
 These were passive homing weapons which relied on detecting the noise from submarine targets.
 However, as submarine noise levels decreased these weapons became ineffective.
 A design for a British Mk 31 torpedo which would have used active echo-location sonar failed to receive Government approval for production.
-US Mk 44 torpedoes were purchased for the Royal Navy in the 1960s to fill this role, and later replaced by US Mk 46 torpedoes.
+US Mark 44 torpedoes were purchased for the Royal Navy in the 1960s to fill this role, and later replaced by US Mark 46 torpedoes.

 A desire not to be dependent on US torpedo purchases led to a research programme starting in 1964 to develop a British torpedo.
 Initially designated Naval and Air Staff Requirement (NASR) 7511, it was (much later in the late 1970s) designated the Sting Ray torpedo.